BigBen3918/doge-marketplace-frontend/README.md

-# Crypto-Coco Marketplace Frontend
+# Doge Marketplace Frontend

-This is Crypto-Coco marketplace frontend.
+This is Doge marketplace frontend.